aleph2c/spaced/doc/introduction.rst

 or isn't, how fast they remember over the longer term and how fast they forget over the short-term.

-However, if you don't need to drill down to this level of detail, you can used the ``spaced`` algorithm in a less memory-intensive way.
+If you don't need to drill down to this level of detail, you can used the ``spaced`` algorithm in a less computer-memory-intensive way, by just making predictions about a memory and getting the next schedule time for training.

+The ``spaced`` package can track a memory indefinitely.

 .. raw:: html